 There are many instances where a total loss of your vehicle or significant damage to it might not be covered by your vehicle insurance.
 Having money set aside helps to soften the impact.

 #6.
-Natural calamities that cause loss of income or financial loss
+Unexpected global events that cause loss of income or financial loss

-Like all savings, the true purpose of an emergency fund is to give you the freedom to make choices freely - the right ones.
+Like all savings, the true purpose of an emergency fund is to give you the freedom to make the right choices freely.